1987 Lieyu massacre: Later developments

-On August 9, 2024, four family members of the Vietnamese refugee victims came to Taiwan from Vietnam and from Norway for the first time with the assistance of Amnesty International Taiwan Executive Director, Yi-ling Chiu (邱伊翎), Control Yuan member Gao Yong-cheng, documentary film director Hsien-Jer Chu (朱賢哲), and poet Hung-hung (鴻鴻) to seek truth and reconciliation.
+On 9 August 2024, four family members of the Vietnamese refugee victims came to Taiwan from Vietnam and from Norway for the first time with the assistance of Amnesty International Taiwan Executive Director, Yi-ling Chiu (邱伊翎), Control Yuan member Kao Yong-cheng, documentary film director Hsien-Jer Chu (朱賢哲), and poet Hung-hung (鴻鴻) to seek truth and reconciliation.
 One of them, Tran Quoc Dung, who arrived in Xiamen later, was informed that two Vietnamese refugee boats had been destroyed in Kinmen and realized that his brother and cousin were dead, presented a commemorative plaque with a list of victims' names, pictures and birth years at the press conference, and stated that he was not there to blame the government or any individual.
 He understood the reasons for the historical mistake and believes that the Taiwan government and people, out of humanitarianism and respect for human rights, will take concrete action to console the victims' families.
 "I wish to retrieve the evidence and belongings collected from the victims and re-bury their bodies properly...
 They sacrificed themselves to teach us the difference between democracy and autocracy, so let's protect this democracy and make it stronger...
 The 24 people were rejected the first time in Kinmen and the second time in Lieyu.
 This is the third and last time – on behalf of them, I hereby request the Taiwan government and people to let them regard Taiwan as their second and final home, please don't reject them again!"
-Gao demanded the MND restart an internal investigation and search for evidence, data and items which the Control Yuan could not acquire before, and reveal them to the public or return them to the victims' families.
+Kao demanded the MND restart an internal investigation and search for evidence, data and items which the Control Yuan could not acquire before, and reveal them to the public or return them to the victims' families.
 A complete administrative investigation report should be submitted within 6 months.
 Chiu expressed hope that the state pay attention to transitional justice to reopen the investigation, face historical mistakes and address the shortcomings of Taiwan's long overdue missing Refugee Law to pass a bill that meets international human rights standards this year.
 A MND representative attended the conference to express their condolences and stressed accompanying the families to the scenes of the incidents, but maintained that the soldiers were carrying out their duties, and did not respond to the re-investigation demand.

 The ROC military has continued to assert that the soldiers' actions were justified.
 The incident then stands at the juncture of certain issues, including transitional justice, inclusive of past crimes committed by the military and its refusal to be accountable in the present, as well as Taiwan's poor treatment of refugees, which has affected individuals from a number of nationalities.
 As there is no temporal or jurisdictional limitations on prosecution in the international criminal law and the universal jurisdiction is recognized beyond the domestic law system and procedure, the legal exercise apply to all ranks and positions including officers, soldiers and national leaders regardless subject to the justice even after decades.